 - Switching headline text from “download now” to “get your free e-book”

-The free version of Google Optimize is a streamlined, user-friendly software that simplifies A/B testing and includes advanced modeling to improve engagement and targeted experiences.
+The free version of Google Optimize is a streamlined, user-friendly piece of software that simplifies A/B testing and uses advanced modeling to improve engagement and targeted experiences.

-E) Site Speed
+E) Increase Website Speed

-That’s why Google has launched a number of SEO tools to help improve site speed, including:
+Thankfully, Google has launched a number of SEO tools to help improve site speed, including:

 - PageSpeed Insights to help developers improve site performance